varigence/docs/bimlflex/trial-process/installing-bimlstudio.md

 ### Download BimlStudio

-Navigate to the [BimlStudio page](https://varigence.com/bimlstudio) or use the link in the trial information email to download the installer.
+Navigate to the [BimlStudio page](https://varigence.com/bimlstudio) to download, or use the link in the trial information email to download the installer.

 ### Install BimlStudio